-It can end with final state successful / aborted or only with in the reception of the circuit breaker's final state (open, invalid or circuit breaker open failure) when the final state is unsuccessful.
+It can end with final state successful / aborted or only with the reception of the state of all the circuit breakers connected with the Three/Single-Phase Trip Logic function (open, invalid or circuit breaker open failure) when the final state is unsuccessful.
 In the last case, a maximum allowed time was stipulated to receive this information.

-In block Summary, a list of all the functions that tripped is given as well as information pertaining the Automatic Reclosure, when present, and Circuit Breaker Failure, if it occurred.
-For the Automatic Reclosure, the number of cycles that occurred are displayed as well as the its final state while for the Circuit Breaker Failure the date and time with a millisecond resolution of the failure occurrence is displayed.
+In block Summary, a list of all the functions that tripped is given as well as information regarding Circuit Breaker Failure, namely the date and time with a millisecond resolution of each failure occurrence.
+Additional, if Automatic Reclosure occurred, the number of cycles and its final state will also be displayed here.

-Finally, it is important to note that, in case the Automatic Reclosure started, Fault Type, Loop, Impedance, Location and Fault Measurements displayed are only of the first cycle.
+Finally, it is important to note that, in case one Automatic Reclosure started, Fault Type, Loop, Impedance, Location and Fault Measurements displayed are only of the first cycle

-Table 4.71 and Table 4.72 list the information that can be included in the Summary and the Measurements blocks, respectively.
+Table 4.73 and Table 4.74 list the information that can be included in the Summary and the Measurements blocks, respectively.